 This test looks at two classic measures of model performance, precision and recall.
 These are the standard measurements that researchers use to test how well a prediction system works.
 Precision answers the question "When the system predicts that a piece of DNA comes from population A, how often is the DNA actually from population A?"
 Recall answers the question "Of the pieces of DNA that actually are from population A, how often does the system correctly predict that they are from population A?"

 The ideal system has both high precision and high recall, but that may be impossible in real life.
 Let's see how Ancestry Composition performs on these metrics.
-For this quality control test, we set apart 20 percent of the reference database, approximately 2,400 individuals of known ancestry.
+For this quality-control test, we set apart 20 percent of the reference database, approximately 2400 individuals of known ancestry.
 We trained and ran the entire Ancestry Composition pipeline on the other 80 percent of the reference individuals.
 Then we treated the "hold-out" 20 percent as though they were new 23andMe customers and used our Ancestry Composition pipeline to calculate their ancestries.
 Since we know these people's true ancestries, we can check to see how accurate their Ancestry Composition results are.
-We ran this test five times, with a different 20 percent held out each time, and then averaged across the five tests to give the following results:
+We ran this test five times each at various minimum confidence thresholds, with a different 20 percent held out each time, and then averaged across the five tests to give the following results (shown here for a minimum confidence threshold of 50%, which is the default for results shown to customers):

 |Population||Precision (%)||Recall (%)|